Is Your Brand In Adolescence?

 It happens to the savviest business owners and brand champions.
 The brand that you know and love and that bears the markings of your careful stewardship seems to have run out of steam or plateaued.

 It could be that you have a Brand in Adolescence on your hands.
-If you are wondering if your brand has become the new teenager in your life, ask yourself the following questions to see if your brand is exhibiting the classic symptoms of Brand Adolescence.
+If you are wondering if your brand has become the new teenager in your life, ask yourself the following questions:

 - Has your brand’s growth stalled?
-Though you have been feeding the brand (i.e. marketing it) as usual, performance stagnates, falters or becomes inconsistent.
+Though you have been doing the same things you have done for ages to market the brand, performance has stagnated or become inconsistent.
 Something has changed, and you can’t put your finger on what it is.

 - Has your brand rebuffed your attempts to influence it?
-In the hope of boosting the brand, you changed the logo or updated the website design.
-Unfortunately, this effort didn’t affect performance and you knew it was not getting to the core of the problem.
+To boost the brand, you created a new ad or changed the logo.
+Unfortunately, this effort did not improve sales and you knew it was not getting to the core of the problem.

 - Has your brand been sidelined from the in-crowd?
-Customers who used to buy your brand regularly buy less frequently or have moved on to the new brand on the block.
-They departed without saying a word to you about anything your brand might have done wrong or anything they wish the brand would do.
+Customers who used to buy your brand regularly buy less frequently or have gone elsewhere.
+They departed without saying a word to you about anything your brand might have done wrong or anything they wished the brand would do.

 - Does your brand oversleep?
-In watching competitors or talking to customers, you realize that your brand has been missing out on opportunities.
-Opportunities to upgrade, to offer something new, to partner with a complementary brand.
-You feel like you are often trying to help the brand play catch up.
+In watching competitors or talking to customers, you realize that your brand has been missing out on opportunities to upgrade or to offer something new.
+You feel like your brand is behind but are not sure how to catch up.

-Like the challenge of parenting teenagers, the struggle to get through the day-to-day operations of any business makes it easy to get mired in the details and to forget to step back and take a strategic look at your brand.
+Like the challenge of parenting teenagers, the struggle to get through the day-to-day operations of any business makes it easy to get mired in the details.
+It’s hard to remember to step back once in a while and take a strategic look at your brand.
 This is especially true if you’ve been shepherding the brand for a long time.
-Blips have undoubtedly occurred before, and they’ll occur again.